 Two important standards are supported by CDISC: SDTM (Study Data Tabulation Model) and ADaM.
 (Analysis Data Model).
 Although the adoption of CDISC standards may increase development costs, you can reduce those costs by choosing the appropriate technology and implementation strategy.
-SDTM and ADaM datasets in the adoption of CDISC standards not only simplifies procedures but also stimulates innovation, efficiency, betters data quality, reduces costs, and boosts predictability.
+The adoption of CDISC standards not only simplifies procedures but also stimulates innovation, efficiency, data quality, reduces costs, and boosts predictability.

 In comparison to SDTM and SEND, CDISC’s Analysis Data Model (ADaM) is a little different.
-Although the model is less prescriptive, it still comprises a core model and an implementation guide.
-Within specific limitations established by the model, more variables may be added.
-This provides a level of standardization that enables it to be easily understood by reviewers, while giving it the flexibility to be used for any type of study.
+Although the model is less prescriptive, it still consists of a core model and an implementation guide to create datasets that are ready for analysis within specific limitations established by the model, more variables may be added.
+This provides a level of standardization that enables it to be easily understood by reviewers while giving it the flexibility to be used for any type of study.

 SDTMIG – How is it different from SDTM?

 SDTMIG is designed to provide guidance for the organization, structure, and format of standard clinical trial tabulation datasets, whereas SDTM provides a standard model for organizing and formatting data for human and animal trials.
 Although not limited to usage in regulated submissions, it was created to support data submitted to regulatory authorities like the US Food and Drug Administration (FDA).
 As stated in the FDA’s Data Standards Catalog for NDA (New Drug Applications), ANDA (Abbreviated New Drug Applications), and some BLA (Biologics License Applications) submissions, SDTM is one of the standards that sponsors are required to use.